The Top 10 Best Abdominal Exercises Part 2

 1. The Bicycle Maneuver

 I like this video because it demonstrates how you should keep your shoulders off the floor throughout the movement.
-This is still a basic bicycle maneuver.
+This is the basic bicycle maneuver.

 Here is an advanced bicycle maneuver that is harder on the abs because more of the upper body stays off the floor throughout the movement.
 This method also takes the hip flexors out of the movement by kicking the legs straight out instead of cycling them.